gabrieldemian/vincenzo/README.md

 ⏳ - Support streaming of videos/music on MPV. <br />

 ## Tests
-This program is well-tested and I'm always improving the tests, for tests are a priority.
+This program is well-tested and I'm always improving the tests.